cselab/Mirheo/docs/source/user/installation.rst

             $ cmake -DCUDA_ARCH_NAME=6.0 ../

-         Note that in case you don't specify any capability, YMeRo will be compiled for all supported architectures, which increases compilation time and slightly increases application startup.
+         Note that in case you don't specify any capability, Mirheo will be compiled for all supported architectures, which increases compilation time and slightly increases application startup.
 Performance, however, should not be affected.

    #.
 Now you can compile the code: